§ 1 Business Name and Domicile

 The shares of the company are divided into class A and class B shares.

-Share issue In a share issue against payment, either shares of both classes or only of class B may be issued in accordance with a decision of a General Meeting of Shareholders.
+In a rights issue, either shares of both classes or only of class B may be issued, as decided by the General Meeting.

-In a share issue in which shares of both classes are issued, the shares shall be issued in proportion to both classes of shares and by offering to shareholders shares in both share classes in proportion to their previous holdings of shares in such class.
+In a share issue against payment in which shares of both share classes are issued, the shares must be issued in proportion to both share classes and by offering to shareholders shares in both share classes in the same proportion as their previous holdings of these classes of shares.

-The shares of the company are in the book-entry securities system.
+The company's shares are in the book-entry securities system.

 § 4 Board of Directors